elishayer/mRchmadness/README.md

 # mRchmadness
-mRchmadness is *not* designed to predict the winners of tournament games, but it *is* designed the answer the question: *Given the true probabilities dictating tournament results and given the probabilities with which my pool opponents make their picks, what bracket maximizes my chances of winning my pool?* To answer this question, we simulate tournament results and opponent
+mRchmadness is *not* designed to predict the winners of tournament games, but it *is* designed to answer the question: *Given the true probabilities dictating tournament results and given the probabilities with which my pool opponents make their picks, what bracket maximizes my chances of winning my pool?* To answer this question, we simulate tournament results and opponent